United boss Mourinho defiant after Chelsea defeat — Nigeria Today

 “It is fantastic to defend well but this is a team full of fantastic players and we need to take advantage of that,” he said.
 “We played like a big team, defended like a big team and we have to be proud.”

-The post United boss Mourinho defiant after Chelsea defeat appeared first on The Independent Uganda:.
+The post United boss Mourinho defiant after Chelsea defeat appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share